-&lt;sup>87 The Courier, 9 May 1806, 1.
+87 The Courier, 9 May 1806, 1.

-Bozarth and Debenham, 'Piano Wars' (2009), 75
+88 Bozarth and Debenham, 'Piano Wars' (2009), 75

-&lt;sup>89 It is clear from advertisements placed by Nicholas Southwell in The Liverpool Mercury between 1811 and 1820 that he was both manufacturing instruments on his own account and buying in instruments from Clementi and Co. during those later years.
+89 It is clear from advertisements placed by Nicholas Southwell in The Liverpool Mercury between 1811 and 1820 that he was both manufacturing instruments on his own account and buying in instruments from Clementi and Co. during those later years.
 Earlier Liverpool newspapers are not yet available on-line, but one may surmise that a similar situation may have existed from 1804, when the Southwells first arrived in Liverpool.

-&lt;sup>90 Henry Broadhurst Wilkinson.
+- 90 Henry Broadhurst Wilkinson.
 Souvenir of the Broadhurst Wilkinsons, (Manchester, 1902), 22.
-See also note 106.

-&lt;sup>91 Patent No. 3029.
+See also note 106. - 91 Patent No. 3029.
 The National Archives, UK C66/4065.
 Although this patent is recorded in the indices of The National Archives, the author was unable to locate the original drawing and specification in the patent rolls.
-A copy of the engraving of the drawing and transcription of the specification published by the Patent Office, printed by George Edward Eyre and William Spottiswoode (1856) is included on this site, for completeness.

-&lt;sup>92 Henry Fowler & James Shudi Broadwood.
-Some Notes Made by J. S. Broadwood, 1838, with Observations & Elucidations by H F Broadwood (London, 1862).

-&lt;sup>93 Surrey History Centre, Broadwood letter books.
-The author wishes to thank Robert and Vivien Southwell for kindly undertaking searches of these records on her behalf.

-See also note 35.

-&lt;sup>95 Out letter book from the office of John Broadwood.
-Item ref 2185/JB/6/1/1, Surrey History Centre.

-&lt;sup>96 Out letter book from the office of John Broadwood.
-Item ref 2185/JB/6/1/1, Surrey History Centre.

-&lt;sup>97 Out letter book from the office of John Broadwood.
-Item ref 2185/JB/6/1/1, Surrey History Centre.

-&lt;sup>98 This 'S' is very similar to the 'S' of Southwell in the margin at the beginning of this copy letter - but might also be a 'J' so this abbreviated word could be Snr or Jnr.
+A copy of the engraving of the drawing and transcription of the specification published by the Patent Office, printed by George Edward Eyre and William Spottiswoode (1856) is included on this site, for completeness. - 92 Henry Fowler & James Shudi Broadwood.
+Some Notes Made by J. S. Broadwood, 1838, with Observations & Elucidations by H F Broadwood (London, 1862). - 93 Surrey History Centre, Broadwood letter books.
+The author wishes to thank Robert and Vivien Southwell for kindly undertaking searches of these records on her behalf. - 94 See also note 35. - 95 Out letter book from the office of John Broadwood.
+Item ref 2185/JB/6/1/1, Surrey History Centre. - 96 Out letter book from the office of John Broadwood.
+Item ref 2185/JB/6/1/1, Surrey History Centre. - 97 Out letter book from the office of John Broadwood.
+Item ref 2185/JB/6/1/1, Surrey History Centre. - 98 This 'S' is very similar to the 'S' of Southwell in the margin at the beginning of this copy letter but might also be a 'J' so this abbreviated word could be Snr or Jnr.
 However, it seems much more likely to be Snr, given the previous allusion to 'your father'.

-lighter and (most people think) genteeler occupation of tuning, I resolved . . . to achieve so desirable an object . . .
+...At this critical period my father died at the advanced age of eighty eight, and out of respect to his memory I was admitted into the firm of Broadwood and Sons, Piano Forte Manufacturer, where two of my brothers were then employed.
+They designed to make a Tuner of me; but having got it into my head that working at the bench was more manly and becoming than the lighter and (most people think) genteeler occupation of tuning, I resolved . . . to achieve so desirable an object . . .

-(Charles Southwell, The Confessions of a Free Thinker, 14).
+(Charles Southwell, The Confesssions of a Free Thinker, 14).

-- The author wishes to thank Michael Cole for kindly providing information about this instrument, seen during the course of his own researches. - Specification of the Patent granted to William Hawkes of Newport in the County of Salop, Esquire for 'Improvements on musical-keyed Instruments of twelve fixed Tones' in The Repertory of Patent Inventions, Vol. 8 (1808), 248-9.
+100 The author wishes to thank Michael Cole for kindly providing information about this instrument, seen during the course of his own researches.

+Specification of the Patent granted to William Hawkes of Newport in the County of Salop, Esquire for 'Improvements on musical-keyed Instruments of twelve fixed Tones' in The Repertory of Patent Inventions, Vol. 8 (1808), 248-9.
 Also referred to in The Monthly Magazine or British Register, Vol. 29 (1810), 116.